Skip to content

 # Wait for workers to finish

-for i in 0..<2:
+for i in 0 ..< 2:

 joinThread(workers[i])

-# Stop reclaimer
+# Stop epoch driver

 shouldStop.store(true, moRelease)

-echo "Total reclaimed by background thread: ", totalReclaimed.load(moRelaxed)
+echo "Total reclaimed across workers: ", totalReclaimed.load(moRelaxed)

 echo "Background reclamation example completed successfully"